What is Development Coordination Disorder?

 - Advice and education to parents and teachers

-- Advice on appropriate equipment to improve abilities.
+- Advice on the appropriate equipment to improve abilities.

 Occupational Therapy treatment may include: